neurobiologylab-umass/dlc-based-behavioral-analysis/README.md

 In the "DeepLabCut" directory, use the downloaded `.yaml` file to create a new Conda environment:

    ```
-   conda env create -f DEEPLABCUT.yaml
+   conda env create -f DLC-CPU.yaml
    ```

    <img src="./imgs/create_environment.jpg" alt="create environment" width="500" style="border: 1px solid black;">

-#### 8. Confirm Python.exe Installation:

-If prompted, enter your administrator password to confirm the installation of "python.exe".

-#### 9. Activate the New Environment:
+#### 8. Activate the New Environment:

 Activate the new Conda environment with: